Orlando Itinerary – two weeks in Orlando

 OUR TWO-WEEK ORLANDO ITINERARY CONTINUES BELOW

 Are you following us on Facebook and Instagram?
-If you are finding my guide to Orlando useful please support our social media channels as we love to stay in touch and hear about your trip, plus your support on social media helps keep our site up and running.
+If you are finding my guide to 2 weeks in Orlando useful please support our social media channels as we love to stay in touch and hear about your trip, plus your support on social media helps keep our site up and running.
 If you are making a pin board for your top Orlando tips, we are also on Pinterest with our very own Orlando board.
+Plus, we are also on Twitter

 We've been travelling since January and have almost gone all the way around the world.
 Me and @thesimonhenry have had the most incredible, perfect and exciting time and seen so many places that have wow'd and inspired us.
 Tonight it's date night at one kingdom we haven't yet visited but is magical in a different way.
 What a beautiful evening @waltdisneyworld – you were the first faraway land I ever saw (at age 8), the first place I experienced that wasn't my home in England and a place that inspired me to travel and see the world.
 This view will always be a very special to me.
 Happy Sunday to all our travel-loving friends around the 🌎! 🌴💕🇺🇸 #pstravels #magickingdom @helenwrites #datenight